 Based in Carmel in Northern California, Silvestri had a mobile studio brought down to Fox so that he could continue working and writing on the score, making any necessary adjustments and changes in an identical setup to his home studio.

 The score was orchestrated by Dave Slonaker, Conrad Pope and John Ashton Thomas, with mixing duties handled by Dennis Sands, and music editing by Ken Karman.

 Night at the Museum will be released by 20th Century Fox on December 22, 2006.

 Alan Silvestri thanks the Hollywood Studio Symphony for their efforts

 Special thanks to Rebecca Morellato and Danielle Diego at Fox Music.

-You've only seen 5 images - click here for 4 more scoring session images for this film!
+You've only seen 5 images - click here for 4 more scoring session images for this project!